-Katherine Glover is a Minneapolis-based playwright and performer.
-Her plays include Ronald Reagan: Time Traveler, Celebrity Exception, and The Sweeter the Crime, as well as solo shows Dead Wrong, Burning Brothels: Sex and Death in Nevada, and A Cynic Tells Love Stories.
+Katherine Glover is a Minneapolis-based playwright and lyricist.
+Her first musical, Us Against Us (with composer Ben Emory Larson), was a semifinalist for the 2019 O’Neill National Music Theater Conference.
+Other plays include Ronald Reagan: Time Traveler, Celebrity Exception, and The Sweeter the Crime, as well as solo shows Dead Wrong, Burning Brothels: Sex and Death in Nevada, and A Cynic Tells Love Stories.
 She won a 2013 Ivey Award for her one-act, Alien Love Triangle, produced by Freshwater Theatre Company, and she was a 2015 Br!nk playwright with Renaissance Theaterworks in Milwaukee.
 Her plays have been produced by This is Water Theater in Bryan, Texas; Black Sheep Theatre in Ottawa, Ontario; and the Colonial Players in Annapolis, Maryland.
-Upcoming projects include co-curating American Civil Forum’s 2018 series, and writing a comedy for Raw Sugar about World War I efforts to combat syphilis.
 For more info, visit katherineglover.net.
-Photo by Andrea Reese.

 Gemma Irish is a playwright, leader of workshops, and sometime performer from Minneapolis.
 Her plays, which explore everything from gay marriage to hellish workplaces to antique chairs to sugar daddies, have been seen in Minneapolis with Walking Shadow Theatre Company, Normandale Community College; Catalog Models; One-Minute Play Festival; BOOM!
 Theater; the Minnesota Fringe Festival; Transatlantic Love Affair; and the Bryant-Lake Bowl.
 Her work has been seen in New York at the Manhattan Theatre Source; Galapagos Art Space, and The New School.
 She has also written for Minnesota Playlist.
 She holds a BA in playwriting from Eugene Lang College, New School University.